 As a result of restrictions imposed by Nvidia, whereby the lowest attainable frequencies are sacrificed to hit higher GPU Boost clock rates, the power consumption of many factory-overclocked cards is disproportionately high when they're idle.
-Gigabyte achieves a good compromise, though.
-Its lowest frequency is 164 MHz, only slightly above Nvidia's reference.
+This one can only go as low as 253 MHz.
+The following table shows what impact that has on our measurements:

 These charts go into more detail on power consumption at idle, during 4K gaming, and under the effects of our stress test.
 The graphs show how load is distributed between each voltage and supply rail, providing a bird's eye view of load variations and peaks.

 As it pertains to cooling, MSI has a lot to offer.
 Its sturdy frame covers almost all of the PCB not already covered by heat sinks for the VRMs.

 Thermal pads between the memory modules and frame, along with the voltage regulators and cooling plate, provide the interfaces needed to transfer heat away from those areas.
 However, we would have liked thinner and more efficient design, since fan speeds (and thus airflow) are rather low.

 The massive cooler has horizontally-oriented fins as well as four nickel-plated 1/4-inch (6mm) copper heat pipes, plus an 8mm one.
 The direction they face is more or less irrelevant since they consist of sintered composite material, relagating unreliable axial grooves or meshes to ancient history.
 MSI furthermore relies on a massive nickel-plated heat sink.